Wernicke–Korsakoff syndrome

-Wernicke–Korsakoff syndrome (WKS) is the combined presence of Wernicke encephalopathy (WE) and Korsakoff syndrome.
+Wernicke–Korsakoff syndrome (WKS), colloquially referred to as wet brain syndrome, is the combined presence of Wernicke encephalopathy (WE) and Korsakoff syndrome.
 Due to the close relationship between these two disorders, people with either are usually diagnosed with WKS as a single syndrome.
 It mainly causes vision changes, ataxia and impaired memory.

 The cause of the disorder is thiamine (vitamin B1) deficiency.
-This can occur due to Wernicke encephalopathy, eating disorders, malnutrition, and alcohol abuse.
+This can occur due to eating disorders, malnutrition, and alcohol abuse.
 These disorders may manifest together or separately.
 WKS is usually secondary to prolonged alcohol abuse.

 Wernicke encephalopathy and WKS are most commonly seen in people with an alcohol use disorder.
 Failure in diagnosis of WE and thus treatment of the disease leads to death in approximately 20% of cases, while 75% are left with permanent brain damage associated with WKS.
 Of those affected, 25% require long-term institutionalization in order to receive effective care.

 Signs and symptoms

-The syndrome is a combined manifestation of two namesake disorders, Wernicke encephalopathy and alcoholic Korsakoff syndrome.
-It involves an acute Wernicke-encephalopathy phase, followed by the development of a Korsakoff syndrome phase.
+The syndrome is a combined manifestation of two namesake disorders, Wernicke encephalopathy and Korsakoff syndrome.
+It involves an acute Wernicke encephalopathy phase, followed by the development of a Korsakoff syndrome phase.